Basketball Drills - 11-Man Drill (Full-Court) and 7-Man Drill (Half-Court)From the Coach’s Clipboard Basketball Playbook

-You need a minimum of eleven players to do this drill.
+You need a minimum of eleven players.
 In the diagram below, I have actually used 15 players.
-There is also a half-court version that you can use as a pre-game warm-up, and this only requires a minimum of seven players (see below).
+There is also a half-court version that can be used as a pre-game warm-up, which requires a minimum of seven players (see below).

 1. Only one shot is allowed.